domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You're gifted with the talent that brings people to you. --Jimmie Whisman, Small Town Murder podcast, Ep.
 179

-Looking back is narcissism; looking forward is fantasy. --S.M. from friend and colleague
+Looking back is narcissism; looking forward is fantasy. --S.M.'s colleague & friend (personal conversation)

 Wrap the leader around the tippet.
 Four, five, six times.
 Tuck the end between the lines.
 Tighten.
 And...trim. --Will Graham character in Hannibal (TV series), S2:E4, Takiawase